dotnet/docs-maui/docs/user-interface/graphics/draw.md

 A path is a collection of one or more *contours*.
 Each contour is a collection of *connected* straight lines and curves.
 Contours are not connected to each other but they might visually overlap.
 Sometimes a single contour can overlap itself.

-Paths are used to draw curves and complex shapes and can be drawn on an `ICanvas` using the `DrawPath` method, which requires a `PathF` argument.
+Paths are used to draw curves and complex shapes and can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the <xref:Microsoft.Maui.Graphics.ICanvas.DrawPath%2A> method, which requires a <xref:Microsoft.Maui.Graphics.PathF> argument.

 A contour generally begins with a call to the `PathF.MoveTo` method, which you can express either as a `PointF` value or as separate `x` and `y` coordinates.
 The `MoveTo` call establishes a point at the beginning of the contour and an initial current point.
 You can then call the following methods to continue the contour with a line or curve from the current point to a point specified in the method, which then becomes the new current point: